kjenkins19/kylfrost-blog/.junie/guidelines.md

 * **Grounded confidence:** You’ve thought this through.
 It’s not bravado, but earned clarity.
 * **Inviting, not introspective:** The piece should feel like an open conversation, not a personal monologue.
 * **Pragmatic optimism:** Even when exploring challenges, maintain a sense of possibility and growth.
+* **Credible and Trustworthy:** Speaking in a manner that builds trust is key to providing quality content.

 #### **Language Tips**